MORE INFORMATION

 Bronchiectasis Diagnosis

-To find out whether you have bronchiectasis, your doctor may recommend tests to:
+If your provider suspects you have bronchiectasis, they may recommend tests to:

 Diagnostic tests and procedures